Starved of credit, construction suppliers lag housing rebound

 Analysts say the long road to recovery has already been priced into the shares of these companies, some of which could be overpriced having ridden the coat-tails of the wider housing market rebound.

-Shares of Masco Corp (MAS.N), which makes faucets, cabinets and insulation products, are trading at around $20 - above the intrinsic value of $14.98 measured by Thomson Reuters StarMine.
+Shares of Masco Corp, which makes faucets, cabinets and insulation products, are trading at around $20 - above the intrinsic value of $14.98 measured by Thomson Reuters StarMine.

 The StarMine model is a measure of how much a stock should be worth currently when considering expected growth rates over the next 15 years and adjusting for analysts’ systematic biases.